-A. For a company using a portfolio method to allocate investment income among policy forms, most actuaries calculate the investment return factor based on the portfolio rate of the assets underlying the book of business consistent with the company's nonguaranteed element framework.
+A. For a company using a portfolio method to allocate investment income among policy forms, many actuaries calculate the investment return factor based on the portfolio rate of the assets underlying the book of business consistent with the company's nonguaranteed element framework.
 Many actuaries would assume a level and fixed interest rate assumption for both in-force and new business, especially when there is no change in investment practice.
 If an actuary anticipates that the earned rates underlying the assets will decline in the future, he/she may use a declining investment return assumption factor.

-For companies using a new money rate method to allocate investment income for an existing policy form subject to the Model, the ASOP states that the same method be used to develop the investment return factors.
+For companies using a new money rate method to allocate investment income for an existing policy form subject to the Model, the ASOP states that the same method should be used to develop the investment return factors.
 Further, the actuary reflects the insurer's practice for nonguaranteed elements.
 Thus, the method used may vary depending on company practices.
 Some actuaries would develop investment return factors based on both the new money interest rate and the interest rate for assets already accumulated for the policy.
-For example, one method might be to assume a level new money rates together with a level earned interest rate factor for assets already accumulated for the policy.
+For example, one method might be to assume a level new money earned interest rate factor in all future years based on current or recent new money rates together with a level earned interest rate factor for assets already accumulated for the policy.
 This may produce a total interest rate factor that is not level in all future policy years.
 Alternatively, some actuaries would use the new money rate for new issues of a policy form but use the earned rate on assets already accumulated for in-force policies.
 Note, however, that the illustrated scale cannot be more favorable to the policyholder at any duration than the currently payable scale.

-Special cases for hybrid investment philosophies may exist, and most actuaries adopt a method that reflects actual company experience and practice.
+Special cases for hybrid investment philosophies may exist, and many actuaries adopt a method that reflects actual company experience and practice.
 Many actuaries test such methods to be sure the investment return factor for existing policies never is greater than what can be reasonably produced by the company investment income allocation method, under the assumption that the new money rates remain unchanged in the future.